ebuchman/blog/content/posts/properties-of-money.md

 agreeing to build their lives together in one location.
 Institutions of monetary settlement are also a reflection of how we agree to build our lives together.

-For the sake of our argument, let us proclaim here: money is for making payments, for settling debts!
-This is not to say that money is debt itself, though it can be.
-The distinction between money and credit is thousands of years old, and through much of that, money meant something material, something with no inherent counterparty risk - generally, metal.
-Of course most money today is credit (bank balance sheet entries), but it doesn't mean all money is or must be, even if, institutionally, money exists to facilitate the issuance and settlement of debts, be they commercial debts, fiscal debts, legal debts, religious debts, dowries, etc.

-In this framing, we can understand the three properties of money as follows: the Unit of Account allows us to denominate debts; the Medium of Exchange allows us to settle those debts, here and now; and the Store of Value allows us to settle those debts, elsewhere or later.
+With this framing in mind, of money as an institution for payments - for settling debts - we can think about the three properties of money as follows: the Unit of Account allows us to denominate debts; the Medium of Exchange allows us to settle those debts, here and now; and the Store of Value allows us to settle those debts, elsewhere or later.

 That is, armed with the
 fiction of an accounting unit, we can denominate debts to one another (i.e. extend each other credit).
 Then, when a debt falls due, and the creditor expects to be repaid something with value equal to the originally denominated debt, the debtor can conjure a means of settling the debt here and now.
 And as a debtor, in order to ensure I can settle my debts in the future (in the same or